sigmaai/self-driving-golf-cart/README.md

 🚙 Bon Voyage 😀

 # ROS
 This project uses ROS.
-The launch files will launch the neccesary nodes as well as rviz for visualization.
-For more information on ROS, nodes, topics and others please refer to the [README](./ros/src/README.md) in the `./src` directory.
+The launch files will launch the neccesary nodes as well as rviz for visualization. __For more information on ROS, nodes, topics and others please refer to the ROS [README](./ros/README.md).__

 # Simulation
 (🏗 Construction Zone 🚧)

 Building a self-driving car is hard.
 Not everyone has access to expensive hardware.
 I am currently trying to integrate this project with the CARLA self-driving simulator.
 If you are interested in CARLA, please refer to this [documentation](./ros/src/simulation/README.md).
 The ROS system in this project can *partially* run on the CARLA simulator.

+__If you want to try out the simulator, please refer to the documentation [here](./ros/src/simulation/README.md).__

 <center>
     <img src="./ros/src/simulation/assets/simulator-1.png" alt="Drawing" width="640"/>